Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 # Automated CI/CD Pipeline with AWS for Java Web Application
 ![image](https://github.com/user-attachments/assets/5ad24dfe-b2c7-4063-8994-ce73112a309f)
 ## Project Overview
-This project demonstrates the development and deployment of a fully automated CI/CD pipeline using AWS services to support a Java-based web application.
-The primary goal was to create a scalable, secure and efficient DevOps workflow, from source control to deployment, leveraging modern cloud-native tools.
+In this project, the goal was to set up a fully automated CI/CD pipeline using AWS services for a Java-based web app.
+The main aim was to create a reliable, secure, and easy-to-manage workflow, covering everything from source control to deployment with modern cloud tools.

-The CI/CD pipeline was built around four key AWS services:
+The pipeline was built using four key AWS services:

-- AWS CodePipeline for orchestration
+- AWS CodePipeline to manage the process
-- AWS CodeBuild for automated builds
+- AWS CodeBuild for automatic builds
-- AWS CodeDeploy for seamless deployments
+- AWS CodeDeploy for smooth deployments
-- AWS CodeArtifact for secure dependency management
+- AWS CodeArtifact for safe dependency management

-Lastly, the application was version-controlled using GitHub, with changes automatically triggering pipeline executions and deployments to an EC2 instance provisioned via CloudFormation.
+GitHub was used for version control, ensuring that any changes automatically triggered the pipeline, leading to deployments on an EC2 instance provisioned through CloudFormation.
+This made software updates faster and more efficient.

 ### Environment Setup
 The development process started with setting up a remote EC2 instance, ensuring secure SSH access by generating a key pair for authentication.